AIA / ACA Digital Capability Survey12 February 2019

 NOTE: THIS SURVEY HAS NOW CLOSED.
 THE REPORT ON FINDINGS WILL BE DISTRIBUTED ONCE ANALYSIS IS COMPLETE.

 The ACA and the Institute have joined forces to run a National Digital Capability Survey, which will help us to gain a clearer understanding of the digital capability of architectural firms nationwide and to identify any problems encountered so far.
-Please take the time to fill in the seven-minute survey here.

 A number of government agencies and private clients have begun their digital journey and are starting to require digital deliverables from consultants and contractors.
 Some governments are setting potential dates for mandatory deliverables as early as 2019 for building projects and 2023 for infrastructure works.